ydahal1/ydahal1/jokes.md

-Why are giraffes so slow to apologize?
-Because it takes them a long time to swallow their pride.
+What did the late tomato say to the early tomato?
+I’ll ketch up

 [
-Sat Aug 15 00:17:40 UTC 2026
+Sun Aug 16 00:18:40 UTC 2026
  ]